MichaelWehar/Propositional-Theorem-Enumerator/README.md

 See here for information on the unification algorithm: https://en.wikipedia.org/wiki/Unification_(computer_science)

-# Why does this matter?
+# Why does it matter?

 (1) Determining whether or not a propositional formula is a tautology is a classical coNP-complete problem.